blegas78/autoSplitters/README.md

 I am active in the Horizon Zero Dawn and The Last Of Us (1/2) communities.
 These efforts are intended to aid the communities to make live speedrunning times more comparable and therefore, hopefully,  more enjoyable.
 If the tools are effective enough, this will eliminate the need to manually calculate your In-Game Time (IGT) through use of a video editor, which can be a laborious task for both runners and leaderboard moderators.

 ##  Does it work?

 These seem to work VERY well on my end, however different setups may cause different issues.
 Also there could be some scenerios in which they break.
 Please see information in either game to learn more about known issues, if any exist.

-Please also see the Change Log in each laod remover description regarding the reason for updates to .vas files.
+Please also see the Change Log in each load remover description regarding the reason for updates to .vas files.

 ## Requirements

-Both the HZD and TLOU2 efforts are intended to be used for LiveSplit using the [Video Auto Splitter (VAS)](https://github.com/ROMaster2/LiveSplit.VideoAutoSplit) tool.
+Both the HZD and TLOU2 efforts are intended to be used with LiveSplit using the [Video Auto Splitter (VAS)](https://github.com/ROMaster2/LiveSplit.VideoAutoSplit) component.
 Instructions for installation are already provided by the VAS github, but I will cover installation as well.

 The VAS is only one necessary component.
 You also need to get a video source from your game into the VAS component.
-I use OBS with a component called [OBS-VirtualCam](https://github.com/CatxFish/obs-virtual-cam).
-Again, instructions for installalation are provided there but they will be covered here as well.
+Since OBS version 26 the previosly required [OBS-VirtualCam](https://github.com/CatxFish/obs-virtual-cam) plugin is included as a feature in OBS (However, if you have a portable OBS version, the option to start the virtual cam won't show up).

-There may be issues in installation for different versions of software, but don't be afraid to try versions different form my own.
+There may be issues in installation for different versions of software, but don't be afraid to try versions different from my own.
 This is the list of versions that I use for development and testing:

  - [Livesplit 1.8.10](https://github.com/LiveSplit/LiveSplit/releases)
  - [Video Auto Splitter 0.5.2.3](https://github.com/ROMaster2/LiveSplit.VideoAutoSplit/releases)